Now open for the Summer season!

-The Mahwah Museum and Donald Cooper Model Railroad will be closed for the Summer after Wednesday June 21, 2017.
+The Mahwah Museum and Donald Cooper Model Railroad are now closed for the Summer.
 We will reopen in September, 2017.

 The Old Station Museum and Caboose will be open June 25, 2017- September 2017 Sundays 2-4 pm.

-We will be updating these exhibits and adding some new exhibits over the Summer.
+Over the Summer we will be updating these exhibits and adding some new exhibits.

 For more information about our exhibits please click here